easypanel-io/website/docs/04-templates/shiori/index.md

 ## Instructions

-The default account is "shiori" with password "gopher".
-It is removed once another "owner" account is created.
+The default account is &quot;shiori&quot; with password &quot;gopher&quot;.
+It is removed once another &quot;owner&quot; account is created.

 ## Links